petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 What do you think?
-Is it worth the effort to make a project continuously reproducible and check it many times per day?
+Is it worth the effort to make a project continuously reproducible and update it many times per day?
 I think it is, though I'm biased, since I've been working on tools to make CR easier to do ([Calkit](https://calkit.org);